kando-menu/kando/docs/configuring.md

 #### Node Types

 For now, the `type` property of a node can be one of the following values.
+New types will be added in the future.

 **`"submenu"`:** This is the default type.
 It is used to create a submenu.
 The `children` property of the node must contain a list of child nodes.